ymz-ncnk/musgo/README.md

 # Musgo

 Musgo is a Go code generator for binary MUS format with validation support.
 Generated code converts data to and from MUS format.
-More info about it, about the format, and more you can find at "https://github.com/ymz-ncnk/musgen".
+More info about it and about the format you can find at "https://github.com/ymz-ncnk/musgen".

 # How to use

-First of all, you should download and install Go.
+First, you should download and install Go, version 1.4 or later.

-Create in the home directory `foo` folder with the following structure:
+Create in your home directory `foo` folder with the following structure:

 ```
 foo/